Dare to be Different

 Since everyone can open a witness account in the desktop wallet, this system contributes to a further decentralization of the network.

 We had already mentioned that Gulden is built on incredibly powerful and well thought-out technology.
 The witnesskey is part of that.
 Most cryptocurrencies have two keys.
 The private key and the public key.
 For ease of use you won’t see these two terms often in Gulden, but for the tech nerds it might be nice to know: Gulden uses a third key, the witnesskey.
 You can export this key, so that you can also work with cloud services or on a Raspberry Pi mini computer without anyone being able to access your deposit.
 The only thing the key gives access to is the rewards.
-After the introduction of Phase4 you will get more functionalities in the wallets with this key.
 Read more about Witnesses here.

 - 58% space saving on all transactions.

-- The throughput of transactions increases by 58%.
+- The throughput of transactions increased by 58%.

 - No block size or frequency changes required.